 York and North Yorkshire Growth Hub is the perfect place for anyone looking for information on how to improve their business.
 It offers a mix of articles and ebooks, information on funding, as well as the biggest calendar of local networking events in the region.

-For information and advice on Brexit visit their EU exit page.
+For information and advice on Brexit visit Brexit transition page.

 If you are looking to grow your business, the hub's account managers offer one, simple point of contact that can introduce you to all the relevant business support that's available.

 The hub is government-backed, completely independent, and works with business support providers across the region.
 The initial signposting and brokerage service it offers is free, but the business support programmes do require you to invest your own funds alongside the grants.
 If you have growth ambitions, get in touch by emailing firstname.lastname@example.org.

 Looking to start a business?

 Need help to grow your business?
 Need an expert to discuss your idea with?

 Richmondshire District Council has teamed up with The Growth Hub for York and North Yorkshire, to offer free one-to-one support sessions with a Business Growth Manager.
 For more information on the support available and how to book appointments take a look at the How's Business leaflet.

 - GOV.UK includes information on starting a business